-- (e) During the financial year, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries that had been persistently making losses.
-A reversal of impairment loss of RM40,548,000 (2021: impairment loss of RM654,490,000), representing the write-back of the investments to their recoverable amounts, was recognised under "Other Income" in the statement of profit or loss. - (f) None of the covenants of bank borrowings taken by the Company and its subsidiaries restrict the subsidiary to provide advances to other parties (including the related corporations within the Group) or to declare dividends to its shareholders until settlement of the borrowing. - (g) Certain shares held in quoted subsidiaries were pledged to financial institutions for credit facilities of RM23,870,000 (2021: RM30,953,000) granted to the Group. - (h) Certain shares held in unquoted foreign subsidiaries were pledged to a financial institution for a credit facility of RM446,604,000 (2021: RM476,079,000) granted to the Group.
+- (f) During the financial year, the Company has carried out a review of the recoverable amounts of its investments in certain subsidiaries that had been persistently making losses.
+A reversal of impairment loss of RM107,280,000 (2022: reversal of impairment loss of RM40,548,000), representing the write-back of the investments to their recoverable amounts, was recognised under "Other Income" in the statement of profit or loss. - (g) Certain shares held in quoted subsidiaries were pledged to financial institutions for credit facilities of RM16,375,000 (2022: RM23,870,000) granted to the Group. - (h) Certain shares held in unquoted foreign subsidiaries were pledged to a financial institution for a credit facility of RM491,018,000 (2022: RM446,604,000) granted to the Group.